xy-liao/jp2forge_web/docs/installation.md

 For Docker-based installation, please see the separate [Docker Setup Guide](docker_setup.md).

-**Version 0.1.3 Update**: The Docker setup has been completely redesigned with significant reliability improvements.
+**Version 0.2.0 Update**: The Docker setup has been completely redesigned with significant security and reliability improvements.
 The new Docker configuration provides:

+- Updated to Python 3.12, PostgreSQL 16, and Redis 7.2 for enhanced security
+- Implemented multi-stage Docker builds to reduce attack surface
+- Added automatic vulnerability scanning with pip-audit
-- Enhanced error handling and dependency checks
+- Enhanced password security for Redis and database connections
-- Automatic environment configuration
+- Improved health monitoring and container security options
-- Better service health checks and timeout management
+- Proper service dependency chains with health checks
-- Improved container startup sequence
 - Fixed Git-based dependency issues
 - Comprehensive troubleshooting support

-This makes it much easier to deploy JP2Forge Web using Docker, even for users with minimal Docker experience.
+This makes it much easier and more secure to deploy JP2Forge Web using Docker, even for users with minimal Docker experience.

 ## Manual Installation